gwenstew/gwenstew/README.md

 Hello! 👋

 I am a new grad from BU CS with a passion for building tools that make everyday life a little easier.
-I am currently pursuing opportunities in software engineering and computer graphics.
+I am currently pursuing opportunities in **software engineering** and **computer graphics**.

   Favorite languages (in order): C/C++, Python
   Interests: 🧶 Knitting, 🏂 Snowboarding, 🎥 Movies

 I love learning and creating, whether its writing code or crafting something with my hands!
 Feel free to reach out or check out my portfolio site.
 <!--